Zawahri vows al Qaeda to free Guantanamo inmates

 Zawahri also denounced Washington's use of drone strikes targeting Islamists, saying it was a sign of the defeat of U.S. campaigns in Afghanistan, Pakistan and Yemen.

-Drone strikes have been widely criticized by rights groups who say the strikes often miss their targets and hit civilians.
+Drone strikes have been widely criticised by rights groups who say the strikes often miss their targets and hit civilians.

 "These spying planes will not protect you from defeat, but rather are a sign of your failure and the repeated failure of your government," Zawahri said, addressing U.S. President Barack Obama.